pzavolinsky/BoundedLayers/README.md

 To see BoundedLayers in action we first need to introduce a hypothetical solution with multiple layer boundaries, so here it goes.

 Imagine you have a solution composed of different apps (or bounded contexts).
-These apps can be anything from web services, web sites, worker services, command-line apps, etc. Each app has more or less the same structure, a "Core" project for business logic, an "Infrastructure" project for extrnal service and database access, a "Hosting" project for hosting strategies, a "Test" project for your unit test, etc.
+These apps can be anything from web services, web sites, worker services, command-line apps, etc. Each app has more or less the same structure, a "Core" project for business logic, an "Infrastructure" project for external service and database access, a "Hosting" project for hosting strategies, a "Test" project for your unit test, etc.

 Eventually patterns of reusability start to emerge in you apps so you create shared libraries for each project, that is, a "Shared.Core", a "Shared.Infrastructure", "Shared.Hosting", "Shared.Test", etc.